-1. The school will notify the student's home, by telephone, each day a student is absent from school for more than two periods.

-2. Students and their parent(s) or guardian(s) are responsible for verifying absences with the school office within two (2) days of the student's return to school.
-All absences will be coded unexcused until verified.

-3. Absence verification may be in writing, by telephone call or personal contact.
+- 1. Blackboard connect will notify the student's home, by telephone, each day a student is absent from any block. - 2.
+Students and their parent(s) or guardian(s) are responsible for verifying absences with the school office within two (2) days of the student's return to school.
+All absences will be coded unexcused until verified. - 3.
+Absence verification may be in writing, by telephone call, or by personal contact.
 Parents or guardians are requested to leave a daytime telephone number where they may be contacted regarding the absence.
-Written notifications will be verified.

-4. Parent(s) or guardian(s) are encouraged to verify absences with the school office between 7:30 a.m. and 4:00 p.m.
+Written notifications will be verified. - 4.
+Parent(s) or guardian(s) are encouraged to verify absences with the school office between 7:30 a.m. and 4:00 p.m.